T cell engager

 Structure of a BiTE.
 V_{H}: Heavy chain variable regions.
 V_{L}: Light chain variable regions.
 Different specificity is marked with different colours and shapes.
 The arrows point from N- to C-terminus.

-Bi-specific T-cell engager (BiTE) is a class of artificial bispecific monoclonal antibodies that are investigated for use as anti-cancer drugs.
+T-cell engager (TCE) or bispecific T-cell engager (BiTE) is a class of artificial bispecific monoclonal antibodies that are investigated for use as anti-cancer drugs.
 They direct a host's immune system, more specifically the T cells' cytotoxic activity, against cancer cells.
 BiTE is a registered trademark of Micromet AG (fully owned subsidiary of Amgen Inc).

-BiTE molecules are fusion proteins consisting of two single-chain variable fragments (scFvs) of different antibodies, or amino acid sequences from four different genes, on a single peptide chain of about 55 kilodaltons.
+TCE molecules are fusion proteins consisting of two single-chain variable fragments (scFvs) of different antibodies, or amino acid sequences from four different genes, on a single peptide chain of about 55 kilodaltons.
 One of the scFvs binds to T cells via the CD3 receptor, and the other to a tumor cell via a tumor specific molecule.

 Mechanism of action

 A BiTE linking a T cell to a tumor cell.

-Like other bispecific antibodies, and unlike ordinary monoclonal antibodies, BiTEs form a link between T cells and tumor cells.
+Like other bispecific antibodies, and unlike ordinary monoclonal antibodies, TCEs form a link between T cells and tumor cells.
 This causes T cells to exert cytotoxic activity on tumor cells by producing proteins like perforin and granzymes, independently of the presence of MHC I or co-stimulatory molecules.
 These proteins enter tumor cells and initiate the cell's apoptosis.

 This action mimics physiological processes observed during T cell attacks against tumor cells.

-BiTEs in clinical assessment or with clinical approvals
+TCEs in clinical assessment or with clinical approvals

-Several BiTEs are currently in preclinical and clinical trials to assess their therapeutic efficacy and safety.
+Several TCEs are currently in preclinical and clinical trials to assess their therapeutic efficacy and safety.

 Blinatumomab

-Blinatumomab links T cells with CD19 receptors found on the surface of B cells.
-The Food and Drug Administration (US) and the European Medicines Agency approved this therapy for adults with Philadelphia chromosome-negative relapsed or refractory acute lymphoblastic leukemia.
+Blinatumomab, sold under the brand name Blincyto, links T cells with CD19 receptors found on the surface of B cells.
+In June 2014, the Food and Drug Administration (US) approved blinatumomab for adults with Philadelphia chromosome-negative relapsed or refractory acute lymphoblastic leukemia, while the European Medicines Agency gave authorisation for its use in November 2015.